ryanwelcher/modern-wordpress-development-snippets/README.md

-# Gutenberg Snippets
+# Modern WordPress Development Snippets

-VSCode snippets for [Gutenberg](https://wordpress.org/gutenberg/) development.
+VSCode snippets for modern WordPress development and [Gutenberg](https://wordpress.org/gutenberg/).
 This is by no means an exhaustive list.
 It's mostly the items I use during my [live streams](https://www.twitch.tv/ryanwelchercodes) and random projects

 ## Props